 Laminate flooring is made to last, however sometimes you can run into issues and one of the most common issues is buckling laminate flooring.
 Buckling occurs when laminate flooring does not have enough space to contract and expand with temperature changes.
 Since it is a floating floor, the planks tend to contract when it is cool and expand when it is warm.
 Therefore it is crucial to take precautions to prevent buckling.

 Buckling laminate flooring is easy to fix if you know how to do it.
-Before you begin, you should figure out what the possible cause for the buckling is.
+Before you begin, you should figure out what the possible cause is for the buckling.

 Buckling is most frequent near walls where the laminate flooring expansion has met its max and had no more room to expand freely.